Calculate the median of a number set using the calculator below.

 Median vs. Mean

-We briefly touched on summary statistics above.
-Another commonly used metric to describe numeric data is the mean.
+The median is one of the observations of data used in summary statistics, but another commonly used metric to describe numeric data is the mean.

 The mean is another measurement of the central tendency of a set of data.
 The mean is the average value of the data rather than the midpoint of the data.